 INTRODUCTION In Egypt, President Anwar Sadat has had another meeting with an important body in the country to put the government's view of last months' bloody food riots in Cairn which claimed 79 lives.

-INTRODUCTION In Egypt, President Anwar Sadat has had another meeting with an important body in the country to put the government's view of last months' bloody food riots in Cairn which claimed 79 lives.
+Background: INTRODUCTION In Egypt, President Anwar Sadat has had another meeting with an important body in the country to put the government's view of last months' bloody food riots in Cairn which claimed 79 lives.
 The meeting, with a delegation of Moslem and Christian dignitaries, took place only tow days before a national vote on strict law and order measures which introduce hard labour for strikes, sit-in demonstrations and attacks against public or private properties.

 SYNOPSIS: The religious leaders were summoned to Cairo's Abdine Palace for the meeting.